KeyzarRasya/ngingo/README.md

 AI Driven Reverse Proxy and Docker Container Orchestra based on Go Programming Language

-[!WARNING]
+> ⚠️ **WARNING**
-this repo is still under development, there is still no unit test and CI/CD Pipeline. we wont you recommend to use this for a while
+> This repo is still under development.
+> There is still no unit test and CI/CD pipeline.
+> We don't recommend you to use this for now.

 ## Contributing